* What is Ashtanga Yoga?

 Well, beginners are welcome and even strongly encouraged to come to Mysore style classes.
 Sometimes students who are new to this method feel intimidated.
 Since everyone appears to be doing this practice individually, new students sometimes feel like they can’t just jump in without knowing more.
 But there is only one way to know more – just jump in!

 On your first day, you’ll be shown the Ashtanga breathing technique – a deep, slow, slightly audible nostril breath.
 After getting the basics of this breath, which will take a few minutes, we’ll show you the very beginning of the series, the Surya Namaskar A (Sun Salute A), then possibly Surya Namaskar B (Sun Salute B).
 These sun salutes consist of various flowing movements linked to the inhale and exhale of the breathing technique you learned earlier.
 After getting familiar with the sun salutes your practice will end with what we call the ‘Closing Sequence’ and then some time lying down taking rest.
 So day one is pretty short, maybe only 30 minutes.
 The next day, you’ll come in already familiar with the sun salutes.
 You’ll go through these on your own (with one of us helping you if you forget) and then we’ll add the first two standing postures of the series and once again you will finish your practice with the closing sequence and rest.
 With every day of practice we slowly start to add one or two postures of the primary series.
 If a posture is very difficult for you at that moment it is a wise indication that maybe your body needs to stop there for awhile until things acclimatize rather than just pushing through for more and more postures.
 The process is slow for a few reasons.
 One, the idea is to memorize the postures and the sequence, so taking just a couple of new postures a day makes this easier.
 Secondly, it allows your body to adapt slowly and healthily to this new experience, developing strength, stamina, flexibility and understanding with each day.
 Thirdly, there is no hurry!
 Yoga is a slow and steady journey, meant to be enjoyed and taken in with ever-growing self acceptance and wisdom.
 Rushing this process usually results in unnecessary pain and frustration.
-So, depending on the student – their particular body, age, life circumstances, etc. – you would need about one to three months of consistent practice to learn most, if not all, of the Ashtanga primary series.
 In this way your practice time will grow a little bit longer every day.
 Doing the full primary series including rest at the end takes about 1.5 hours.

 lifetime gift and a self practice that will continually offer you a rare experience to witness your Self.